IanPhilips/UnityOculusAndroidVRBrowser/README.md

 ## TODO:
 Add VR keyboard
-Transfer rendering to OpenGL while replacing `WebView` with a `GeckoView` - Targeting completion before the end of February.
+Transfer rendering to OpenGL while replacing `WebView` with a `GeckoView` - Targeting completion before the end of February 2019.
 Test Javascript scrolling to avoid `WebView.enableSlowWholeDocumentDraw()`
 Improve this readme
 Add trackpad scrolling